What is the #1 best streaming service?

 FAQ:

-A: A streaming service is an online platform that allows users to watch movies, TV shows, and other video content over the internet without the need for downloading.
+A streaming service is an online platform that allows users to watch movies, TV shows, and other video content over the internet, without the need for downloading or owning physical copies.